-I have been a long-time member of the William Morris Society and a Trustee since 2011.
+I have been a long-time member of the William Morris Society and was a Trustee 2011-18.
 I was elected Chair in May 2014 having been Vice Chair and Chair of the Communications Committee in 2013.
 It is based at Kelmscott House in Hammersmith, London where Morris lived in the latter part of his life.

 It is working closely with partners across the country on Morris-related programmes and exhibitions including Turner Prize winner Jeremy Deller’s ‘Love is Enough: William Morris & Andy Warhol’ at Birmingham Museum and Art Gallery which ran to September 2015.
 A joint symposium with Surrey University’s Centre for the Understanding of Sustainable Prosperity was held in February 2018.

 For the outcome of my work on the provenance of the Hammersmith Socialist League photograph, see the sub-section on this site.

 The Society ran a trip to Iceland ‘In the foot steps of William Morris’, in July 2013 which I organized.
 This was successfully repeated in July 2016 and another is planned for 2021, the 150th anniversary of Morris’s first visit.
 Contact me if your are interested in coming on it.
 My chapter on Morris and Iceland is due to appear in a ‘Routledge Companion to William Morris’ in 2021.